-ORGANIZATIONAL EXCELLENCE CERTIFICATION PROGRAM
+ORGANISATIONAL EXCELLENCE CERTIFICATION PROGRAMME

-recognizes world-class HCM programs that transform their organization and achieve breakthrough results.
+recognises world-class HCM programmes that transform their organisation and achieve breakthrough results.
 This designation is the next step beyond the HCM Excellence Awards, which focus on a single program, and looks at the department as a whole.

-SMARTCHOICE® PREFERRED PROVIDER PROGRAM
+SMARTCHOICE® PREFERRED PROVIDER PROGRAMME

-uniquely places HCM service and technology companies at the top of organizations' consideration list of vendors.
-It adds an unmatched level of credibility based on BHG's quarter of a century's experience in evaluating and selecting the best solution providers for leading organizations around the world.
+uniquely places HCM service and technology companies at the top of organisations' consideration list of vendors.
+It adds an unmatched level of credibility based on BHG's quarter of a century's experience in evaluating and selecting the best solution providers for leading organisations around the world.